 In most courses and bootcamps, the program you pursue will include creating web development projects of your own.
 You’ll need these projects to be finished and polished before you consider using them as a selling point for your work.
 Be sure to get feedback on them from professionals outside the context of your school.
 This will allow you to develop them further and address any potential problems before a hiring manager sees them in your portfolio.

 Some employers will also want to see evidence that you’ve applied your skills in the real world.
-So if you’re able to get an internship or secure some freelance real-world projects, that work can give you an advantage on the job market.
+So, if you’re able to get an internship or secure some freelance real-world projects, that work can give you an advantage in the job market.
 Be sure to make it clear in your portfolio that you created these websites or apps for a real business.
 If you can demonstrate that a real business valued your skills, that looks good to another company as they consider hiring you.

 Build a Portfolio